ImTorbin/evemu-final/README.md

 </p>

 ## Introduction
-EVEmu is a work-in-progress server emulator for the space MMO EVE Online.
-This is an educational project.
-Please see the disclaimer below for details.
+My updated version of the EVEmu emulator of the Crucible version of EVE Online.
+There is nothing to purchase with real money and I will never charge for access for anything in-game.

 ## ChangeLog
 [ChangeLog](doc/ChangeLog.md)